jupyter-server/enterprise_gateway/docs/source/getting-started-security.md

 4. Using configuration file achieves the same result as starting the server with `--certfile` and `--keyfile`, this way provides better readability and debuggability.

-After configuring the above, the communication between NB2KG and Enterprise Gateway is SSL enabled.
+After configuring the above, the communication between gateway-enabled Notebook Server and Enterprise Gateway is SSL enabled.